camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 ![sequenceflows](./assets/zeebe-modeler-advanced-sequence-flows.png)

-## Deploy a Process
+## Deploy a process

-Now you can deploy the [process](./assets/gettingstarted_quickstart_advanced.bpmn).
-Navigate to the folder, where you saved your process.
+Now, you can deploy the [process](./assets/gettingstarted_quickstart_advanced.bpmn).
+Navigate to the folder where you saved your process.

 ```bash
 zbctl deploy gettingstarted_quickstart_advanced.bpmn
 ```

-If the deployment is successful you'll get the following output:
+If the deployment is successful, you'll get the following output:

 ```bash
 {